santiago-tapia/aerostack2.github.io/docs/_03_aerial_platforms/_dji_psdk/index.rst

 `Unmanned Life <https://unmanned.life/>`_ wrapper for PSDK is a ROS2 node that forwards ROS2 communication to/from PSDK API.

+The original sources are at `PSDK wrapper <https://github.com/umdlife/psdk_ros2>`_, but we need some minor differences, so we use a fork at: `PSDK Wrapper fork<https://github.com/RPS98/psdk_ros2>`_

-  1. Get the sources and installation instructions at: `PSDK wrapper <https://github.com/umdlife/psdk_ros2>`_
+  1. Get the sources and installation instructions.
+  2. Check out `PSDK Wrapper fork RPS98_devel branch<https://github.com/RPS98/psdk_ros2/tree/RPS98_devel>`_.
   2. Fill up PSDK license at yaml file.
   3. Set up simulation.
   4. Run the node.